Consortium of European Research Libraries: Material Evidence in Incunabula

 Material Evidence in Incunabula is a database of 15th-century printed works (incunabula) that draws on the Incunabula Short Title Catalogue of the British Library and combines them with data about individual copies.
 Its development was initially funded by the British Academy.
-Access to the database is free.
+Access to the MEI database is free.

 CERL Thesaurus

 The CERL Thesaurus, managed by the Data Conversion Group in Göttingen, indexes locations, printers, publishers and authors for works printed between c.
 1450 and 1850, and thus serves in association with the Integrated Authority File to cross-reference variant names in printings and catalogues.
 It is automatically updated with the Material Evidence in Incunabula database and offers links to information on provenance provided by CERL member institutions, reflecting now dispersed collections, and also includes digitised material such as images of printer's marks collected by Vindel, Ronald McKerrow and Philippe Renouard and of watermarks.
 Access to the thesaurus is free.